meghanad-kayanattil/meghanad-kayanattil/README.md

 ### Hi there 👋

-I am a Doctoral researcher at the [Max-Planck Institute](https://www.mpsd.mpg.de/en) studying laser-induced micro explosions to better understand the properties of liquids.
-I extensively do image processing and analysis along with a multitude of data science projects as part of my Ph.D. as well as a hobby.
+I did my Ph.D. at the [Max-Planck Institute](https://www.mpsd.mpg.de/en) studying laser-induced micro explosions to better understand the properties of liquids.
+I extensively did image processing and analysis along with a multitude of data science projects as part of my Ph.D. as well as a hobby.

-I am interested in applying machine learning tools (when and if needed) in deriving solutions to complex problems.
-Mainly focused on the full-stack approach from creating data pipelines to modeling and deployment.
-Currently, I am focused on projects involving NLP. :)
+I am interested in the seamless integration of software and state-of-the-art hardware to solve difficult problems.

 ## Deployment ready ML projects
 - [Sentiment analysis for motorcycle based on reddit comments](https://github.com/meghanad-kayanattil/motorcycle-sentiment)